Osvaldo Haay

-Osvaldo Ardiles Haay (born 1 May 1997) is an Indonesian professional footballer who plays as a forward for Liga 1 club Persija Jakarta and the Indonesia national team.
+Osvaldo Ardiles Haay (born 1 May 1997) is an Indonesian professional footballer who plays as a left winger or forward for Championship club Persela Lamongan.

 Club career

 Persipura Jayapura

-Osvaldo Haay in 2016 at the age of 18 earned a spot in Persipura Jayapura's senior team that competed in the 2016 Indonesia Soccer Championship A. Starting in a match against Arema Cronus F.C., Haay scored his first goal in a professional game on 24 October 2016.
+Osvaldo Haay in 2016 at the age of 18 earned a spot in Persipura Jayapura's senior team that competed in the 2016 Indonesia Soccer Championship A. Starting in a match against Arema Cronus, Haay scored his first goal in a professional game on 24 October 2016.

 Persebaya Surabaya

 As a rising star, Haay received offers from several clubs for the 2018 Liga 1 competition.
 He chose to play for Persebaya in the East Java provincial capital of Surabaya where he made 41 league appearances and scored 16 goals in two consecutive seasons.

 Persija Jakarta

 Haay in 2020 signed a contract with affluent Liga 1 club Persija Jakarta for the 2020 Liga 1 season that only lasted for three matches due to the COVID-19 pandemic.
 He stayed with Persija for the 2021 Menpora Cup, a prelude tournament for Liga 1 teams ahead of the 2021 season.
 Persija won that tournament with Haay scoring a goal and delivering an assist in the final match.